xiangmingcai/UnmixingMtxGenerator.github.io/README.md

 # Unmixing Matrix Generator (UMG)

-This webtool, UMG, is designed to guide users to create the unmixing matrix for flow cytometry analysis.
+This webtool, UMG, as a part of [Unmixing Matrix Online web Toolkit for flow cytometry (UMOT)](https://github.com/xiangmingcai/UMOT), is designed to guide users to create the unmixing matrix for flow cytometry analysis.
 Users could use the single-color control fcs files to select populations and extract signature for fluorescences and autofluorescencec.

 If you find it helpful, please remember to cite us in your work.